Riemelt/justSlider/README.md

 #### ScaleOptions

-#### type `"steps" | "set"` = "steps"

-In "steps" mode scale will generate divisions with values depending on `step` property.
-One value per step.
-In "set" mode it'll take `set` property and will generate divisions per every set value.

-#### set `number[]` = [0, 25, 50, 75, 100]

-Set is taken when scale `type` is set to "set" mode.
-Values in array are percentages.
-It will always start at 0 and end with 100 as min and max values of the slider.

 #### density `number` = 3

 Calculates little divisions between values on slider's scale.
 For instance, if set to 3, scale will generate a line every 3% of the slider's range in between the divisions with values.